You are here

 - Submitting copies of additional documents other than what is required for RFA

 How do I get matched with a child(ren) for adoption?

-What is a Telling?
+What is an Adoptive Telling?

-What is a first meeting?
+What is a First Meeting?

 How long does the transition take?

 The length of the transition varies depending upon the age of the child, their needs, and the family’s readiness.
 You will be working with the Adoption Social Worker on the transition plan.
 The transition plan requires flexibility and patience on the part of the prospective adoptive parent(s) to assure that the process is as comfortable as possible for the child.